The Pre-Recorded Talks

-If you have not already, you should also receive an invitation to the conference Slack workspace shortly.
+The invitation link to the conference Slack workspace is included in your welcome email.
 Slack will be the main source of communication during the conference: we will post all announcements, instructions and guidelines there.

 The Slack workspace will also host asynchronous discussions of all talks.
 Each scheduled discussion session has its own Slack channel.
 We encourage you to begin discussing the talks as soon as you have watched them.
 These asynchronous discussions complement and improve the scheduled live discussions: Speakers will have time to carefully think about the questions asked; and all participants will be able to inform themselves of the likely points of interest in the live discussions.

 Slack will also be where the themed discussions are suggested, planned and scheduled – as well as where asynchronous discussion of the chosen themes happens beforehand.

 - When using Slack, please adhere to our code of conduct.
 It is OK to have scientific disagreements with other participants, but keep them constructive and kind.